Lebanon duplex fire under investigation

-A fire early Wednesday at a duplex under construction on Second Street in Lebanon appears to have been intentionally set, according to a Lebanon Fire District spokesman.
+An early Wednesday fire at a duplex under construction on Second Street in Lebanon appears to have been intentionally set, according to a Lebanon Fire District spokesman.

-Firefighters responded to the house at 1375 Second St. at about 6 a.m. and saw extensive smoke coming out of the garage doors.
+Firefighters responded to the house at 1375 Second Street at about 6 a.m. and saw extensive smoke coming out of the garage doors.

 Division Chief Jason Bolen said that an incident commander performed a walk-around of the structure and encountered a male who was leaving the rear of the house through a door.
 The man appeared to be injured.